 In a world defined by increased competition, education goes a long way towards creating opportunity.
 Maths Words Not Squiggles helps children to achieve government-based opportunity class placement through personalised primary school tutoring.
-Opportunity classes are highly competitive and available in a number of select NSW primary schools.
+Opportunity classes in NSW are highly competitive and available in a number of select NSW primary schools.

 While these classes are not suited to everyone, they provide an amazing opportunity for gifted children who are looking for a rich and intellectually stimulating educational environment.

 Maths Words Not Squiggles is a modern learning centre for students in primary school and high school.
 We deliver tailored learning solutions to build confidence and meet testing standards.
 All course material is planned using the Australian curriculum set by NESA, and all lessons are available both privately and in small productive groups.